 Within your web browser, cookies placed by our website can only be

-or advertising purposes.
-You may set your web browser to decline our
+your web browser to decline our

 cookies, however this will render large portions of our website

-the data it collects with anyone other than us (except as may be
+information they may collect with anyone other than us (except as may be

 required by law).
 We use the data that is collected in the following